 After you receive feedback from a critique partner

 Once you receive feedback on your entire manuscript, read all of their opinions and corrections.
 Revise your manuscript accordingly, and then decide whether you plan to query agents/publishers or pursue self-publishing.
+If you plan to go the traditional route of contacting agents, then start by writing a query and synopsis for your submission package.
 If you plan to self-publish, then find an editor for your manuscript.

 About the author: